Calls to Action

 According to studies done by the American Council on the Teaching of Foreign Languages (ACTFL) and the Indiana Language Roadmap (ILR) 9 out of 10 American based companies rely on multilingual employees.
 Most of the colleges and universities in Indiana and around the nation require students to have at least 2 years of instruction before they will accept them into their colleges.
 The military pays $100-$500 more per month for members who speak 2 languages, and up to $1000 more per month for those who speak 3 or more.
 The Department of Defense spends $15 million annually in federal grants to implement or improve world language programs throughout their DOD schools or those with JROTC programs.

-For these reasons and more, I implore you to add the following components to the new high school diploma redesign: add 4 credits of World Languages as a requirement to the base diploma, and 6 credits to the Enrollment Honors Seal; add international language experiences and honors societies to the demonstration of Communication, Collaboration and Work Ethic, and add the Certificate of Multilingual Proficiency as a Credential of Value.
+For these reasons and more, I implore you to add the following components to the new high school diploma redesign: add international language experiences and honors societies as well as specific coursework outlined by IFLTA to the demonstration of Communication, Collaboration and Work Ethic, and add the Certificate of Multilingual Proficiency as a Credential of Value.

 Sincerely,